 - Running Diagnostics on a production website will have some performance implications, while data is being collected and analyzed.

-- By default, the logs and reports are stored on the user’s file system under the Data\DaaS\Logs and Data\DaaS\Reports folder.
+- By default, the logs and reports are stored on the user’s file system under the Data\DaaS\Logs and Data\DaaS\Reports folders respectively.
 It is recommended to download the data after every session and the delete them from the site to free up the space.
 See question 6 below on how to download the data.
 Subsequently, you can use scheduled analysis option (discussed below) and provide custom storage location for your data to be stored.
 This way you never lose your data.

 5) What does “Schedule Analysis” option do?